 Companies must also update their statutory register of members when shareholder information changes, ensuring that it is up-to-date and accurate at all times.

-How to appoint new company shareholders
+How to add new company shareholders

 You can appoint (add) new company shareholders at any point after incorporation.
 To do so, existing shares must be transferred or sold by a current member to the new person.
 Alternatively, you can increase your company’s share capital by allotting (issuing) new shares.